aidandigital/player-matchup-client/README.md

 * Algorithm that compares the survey results of the last 150 users to find the closest match.
 * Form data validation and sanitation.

-## Frontend Code
+## Backend Code
-The frontend code for this app is located in a separate repo found here: https://github.com/aidandigital/player-matchup-client
+The backend code for this app is located in a separate repo found here: https://github.com/aidandigital/player-matchup-api